dmidlo/histdata.com-tools/docs/temporal-binary-provisioning.md

 only.
 They should not be uploaded to the normal PyPI project unless the project has a confirmed larger file limit and the release operator deliberately opts in.

-The default runtime resolver added in #250 should provision the Temporal binary from a packaged artifact index on first use, verify the archive checksum before use, extract the executable into a per-user cache, and reuse only cache entries that match the pinned version, platform, and checksum.
+The default runtime resolver provisions the Temporal binary from a packaged artifact index on first use, verifies the archive checksum before use, extracts the executable into a per-user cache, and reuses only cache entries that match the pinned version, platform, and checksum.

 ## Artifact Index